kubernetes-sigs/descheduler/README.md

 The descheduler exposes an optional HTTP endpoint that allows any authorized caller to **manually trigger a descheduling cycle on demand** without waiting for the next scheduled interval or restarting the process.

 This is useful when:

-- A node drain or topology imbalance just occurred and eviction must run immediately, not in N minutes when the timer fires.
+* A node drain or topology imbalance just occurred and eviction must run immediately, not in N minutes when the timer fires.
-- A CI/CD pipeline needs to rebalance pods after a rollout and must know the cycle has completed before proceeding.
+* A CI/CD pipeline needs to request a rebalance after a rollout and know the cycle was accepted.
-- An on-call engineer needs an emergency eviction pass without touching the descheduler deployment.
+* An on-call engineer needs an emergency eviction pass without touching the descheduler deployment.
-- A cluster runs with a long `--descheduling-interval` to minimize churn, but requires an escape hatch for urgent situations.
+* A cluster runs with a long `--descheduling-interval` to minimize churn, but requires an escape hatch for urgent situations.

 ### Enabling the Trigger API